TeachBooks/TeachBooks/docs/source/contributing.rst

 same with a development environment.
 Begin by cloning the repository and creating a new branch from the appropriate branch and/or commit.

-The creation of the development environment should be somthing like this:
+The creation of the development environment should be something like this:

 .. code-block:: shell